Fireworks law in the United Kingdom

 Fireworks in England, Scotland and Wales are governed primarily by the Fireworks Regulations 2004 (under powers delegated from the Fireworks Act 2003), the Pyrotechnic Articles (Safety) Regulations 2015, and British Standards BS 7114 until 4/7/17 and BS-EN 15947-2015.
 In Northern Ireland, fireworks are governed by The Pyrotechnic Articles (Safety) Regulations 2015, and Explosives (Fireworks) Regulations (NI) 2002.

 Categories

 BS 7114 defines four 'categories' for fireworks.

 Fireworks available to the public

-People under the age of 18 are not allowed to buy fireworks, nor possess them in a public place.
+The sale of Category 1 fireworks are restricted to persons aged 16 and older, while the minimum age set for Category 2 and 3 fireworks is 18.

 Otherwise, all fireworks, since 1997, must comply with BS7114, and be marked accordingly and fall into one of the following three categories: